-Here is a story of weeds.
-You’ve seen weeds.
 One pops up in the yard.
-It’s out back by the fence.
-It’s just one, so I figure just one is okay.
+It’s way out by the fence, and it’s just one, so I figure only one is okay.
 I’ll get it this weekend.
-Then I look Saturday morning and there are three weeds.
+Then I look Saturday morning, and there are three weeds.
 I go out to pick them and realize there are lots of weeds.

 Changes are Sneaky

-My job has always been good.
+My job was usually good.
 Just like a relationship, it had its ups and downs.
 It was always challenging, and I was mostly lucky enough to work for managers who granted me a great deal of flexibility in exchange for flexibility.
 Change has always been constant, but I’ve changed too.

 While I was drifting along, I didn’t notice those changes moving us in different directions.
 As I was mutating away from my interest in IT, the company was throttling back on some flexibility.
 While I was busy working towards my ideal, they had eyes somewhere else.
-Jobs change.

-I should have started looking sooner.
-I shouldn’t have waited (Don’t Wait) to start seriously working on my online presence.
+I noticed a couple of troubling signs—weeds—but I ignored them.
+No place is perfect.
+Weeds are sneaky.
+I should have started looking sooner instead of waiting (Don’t Wait) to start seriously working on my online presence.

-Bad Habits are Sneaky
+How Bad Habits are Like Weeds: Sneaky

-Sleeping in and skipping exercise, meditating or working on a hustle is nice now and then.
+Sleeping in and skipping exercise, meditating, or working on a hustle is nice now and then.

-Until life becomes crazy stressful and you’ve got no margin, resilience or backup plan.
+Until life becomes crazy stressful and you’ve got no margin, resilience, or backup plan.

 Weeds are sneaky